Ocramius/ProxyManager/UPGRADE.md

 This is a list of backwards compatibility (BC) breaks introduced in ProxyManager:

+# 2.0.0

+ * PHP `~7.0` is now required to use ProxyManager
+ * HHVM compatibility is not guaranteed, as HHVM is not yet PHP 7 compliant

 # 1.0.0

 `1.0.0` is be fully compatible with `0.5.0`.